 A consistent theme of this 2021 Utilities Plan Element is the consideration of the visual impacts of above-ground utilities.
 The placement of all utilities underground has been promoted in the Township's regulations and substantially accomplished for new development.
-The relocation of existing above-ground utilities, particularly in redevelopment areas such as Princeton Junction, is also strongly encouraged.
+The relocation of existing above-ground utilities is also strongly encouraged.